Home Software Imaging Astronomy

 After school I studied mathematics at the University of Stuttgart, taking computer science as a side subject.
 At home, I continued to pursue system programming in DOS using Pascal and Assembler, developing units for all kinds of functionality from VESA S-VGA graphics to real time audio mixing.
 For testing purposes, I stuffed it all together to produce Gemtris - a tetris clone.
 Download.

-Meanwhile, I developed software as a temp at the Fraunhofer IPA.
+Meanwhile, I developed software as an intern at the Fraunhofer IPA.
 I learned C there implementing a simulation for ultrasonic sensors and laser scanners and interfacing it to the simulation environment Igrip from Deneb (now Delmia).
 The next project used Java and implemented a Jini-based infrastructure for plug-and-play factory automation components.

 Of course, I still need something to hack at home, too.
-With DOS system programming no longer being absolutely state-of-the-art, I have started dabbling with software for mobile phones.
+With DOS system programming no longer being absolutely state-of-the-art, I started dabbling with software for mobile phones using J2ME.
+Later I took a quick look at Flash and Android development but did not pursue that.